Teesdale Way Section 10 (Hurworth to Middleton One Row)

 Description

-The trail then crosses fields (often containing cattle) into Dinsdale Wood, magnificently populated with wild garlic in spring and an environment encountered much less frequently as the trail approaches the coast.
-Out of the wood, the trail diverts around Dinsdale House – once the site of Dinsdale Spa – rather than self-consciously crossing the patio as it used to.
-At the bottom of the drive it rejoins a short section of riparian woodland passing below Tower Hill – the site of a Norman motte.
+The trail then crosses a field (sometimes containing cattle) into Dinsdale Wood, where – in spring – it rises and falls through carpets of wild garlic and bluebells while getting ever closer to the river.
+On emerging from the wood, my preferred option is to use the trail that diverts around a private house – once the site of Dinsdale Spa – rather than self-consciously crossing the patio.
+At the bottom of the drive – past the site of “Pountey’s Bridge” – is a final section of riparian woodland passing below Tower Hill, the site of a Norman motte that may have protected the long-gone bridge.